rdalkire/computercraft-programs/computercraftFarm/README.md

 harvest and re-plant, given the amount of fuel.

+Another way to use the 0 param is if you block the robot at the corners.
+Note to make the blocks two-high, since the robot now works from there.

 If you only use one crop and only the first slot, the robot will leave a gap of farmland between rows, since the